mingukkang/ENAS-Tensorflow/README.md

 <main_child_trainer.py>
 ```
 1. Train the child Network which is selected above as many as we want.
-(Momentum)
+(Momentum optimization)
 ```

 ## References